BetterMuSeek

 Electronics

-The Rickenbacker Guitar also has the Rick-O-Sound, which lets the signals from both pickups be sent to separate amps in stereo mode as well as the traditional mono mode.
+The Rickenbacker Guitar also has the Rick-O-Sound, which sends the signals from both pickups to separate amps in stereo mode as well as traditional mono mode.

-Compared to active pickups, passive guitar pickups typically generate a warmer, more organic sound.
-Also, the passive pickup can produce more subtle tones, which will give your music a greater range.
+Passive guitar pickups typically generate a warmer, more organic sound than active ones.
+They can also produce more subtle tones, giving your music a greater range.
 Twelve Schaller Mini tuners on the compact headstock, a signature Rickenbacker guitar arrangement, enable accurate and secure tuning of every string.

 Additionally, this guitar has a chrome plate on the side, a trapeze tailpiece, triangle inlays, double white pickguards, and black control knobs.